sockeye-d/sockeye-d.github.io/posts/kotlin-backed-extensions.md

 Honestly, it feels like something so illegal shouldn't be able to be written in 7 lines of code, and used in just 1.
 The type inference algorithm even figures out what the two type parameters should be from the property definition!
-It's almost *too* convenient!
-Now I want to use this everywhere!
+It's almost *too* convenient, and now I want to use this everywhere.